for Your Rights

 When an alleged offense of driving under the influence (DUI) involves the loss of someone else’s life, the driver who is accused of DUI is at risk of facing some serious consequences.
 In a DUI-related vehicular manslaughter case, the driver can be charged a felony and be at risk of spending several years in prison.
 In comparison, basic DUI offenses tend to be misdemeanors that may or may not result in jail time.
 In the state of California, a person can be charged with either vehicular manslaughter or gross vehicular manslaughter (the more severe charge) when he or she is accused of causing someone’s death as a result of a DUI offense.
 The level of negligence by the driver will determine which type of offense is applied.

 If you are facing vehicular manslaughter charges, you are going to need an attorney who has the appropriate level of experience handling difficult cases such as these.
-With more than 30 years of experience, Santa Ana DUI Attorney Thomas Tears has extensive professional knowledge and experience that could greatly benefit your case.
-Do not hesitate to speak with our lawyer at Thomas Tears, Attorney at Law about your defense options!
+With 39 years of experience, Santa Ana DUI Attorney Thomas Tears has extensive professional knowledge and experience that could greatly benefit your case.
+Do not hesitate to speak with our Lawyer at Thomas Tears, Attorney at Law about your defense options!

 These are the two types of DUI-related vehicular manslaughter offenses that a person can be charged with in California, according to California Penal Code §191.5: